-The Business of Bulls@#t
+The Business of SEO Scams

 Unfortunately, even with today’s new SEO standards, business owners should be wary of SEO scam artists.
 Many scammers insist on selling the same tired tactics to unsuspecting companies, making promises that they simply can’t keep.